fenago/generative-adversarial-networks/chapter_26/Lab_20.md

 You can access jupyter lab at `<host-ip>:<port>/lab/workspaces/`

-### Chapter 26
-How to Develop the CycleGAN
+## How to Develop the CycleGAN End-to-End
-End-to-End

 The Cycle Generative Adversarial Network, or CycleGAN, is an approach to training a deep convolutional neural network for image-to-image translation tasks.
 Unlike other GAN models for image translation, the CycleGAN does not require a dataset of paired images.
 For example,